 Time Machine backups with NAS

 Another way to automatically backup with Time Machine is with a Network Attached Storage (NAS) device.
-This can be convenient as you can have a lot more flexibility with a NAS setup.
+Some of the main advantages here include more advanced options and greater flexibility.

 Third-party automatic Mac backups